cybergu0ck/notes/engineering/software-engineering/programming-languages/cpp/04-cpp-oops/02-cpp-encapsulation.md

 ## Seperation of Declaration and Implementation

-- We can seperate the class specification (declaration) from the implementation using header files
+- We can seperate the class specification (declaration) from the implementation using header files.
   - .h file for class declaration
   - .cpp file for the class implementation